Decision not to renew our London licence was correct, Uber manager tells court

 The firm conceded a string of failings on Monday, agreeing with Transport for London’s (TfL) decision in September, but said the operating licence should be renewed as it has made “wholesale” reforms.

-Uber’s appeal hearing at Westminster Magistrates’ Court began on Monday after TfL made the move over concerns for public safety and security.
+Uber’s general manager in the UK, Tom Elvidge, told Westminster Magistrates’ Court on Monday rapid change had followed the concerns for public safety and security.

-Tom Elvidge, general manager of Uber in the UK, said: “I agree that Uber London Limited (ULL) and Uber generally was undergoing a period of significant change and, in light of what was available to TfL given the mistakes that ULL made, I absolutely accept that decision in September.”
+“I agree that Uber London Limited (ULL) and Uber generally was undergoing a period of significant change and, in light of what was available to TfL given the mistakes that ULL made, I absolutely accept that decision in September,” he said.

-He said the move “certainly accelerated” changes, which include telling the regulator when drivers get convictions or are removed from the app for other reasons.
+He told the court the move “certainly accelerated” changes, which include telling the regulator when drivers get convictions or are removed from the app for poor conduct.

 Mr Elvidge said that among the failings before he took charge were Uber’s lack of clarity over whether the company or drivers accepted passengers, which has implications for workers’ rights.

-He also said Greyball software, which can be used to skirt around regulations, was used in a way that was “fundamentally wrong”.
-But the firm said this was not used in such a manner in the UK.
+He also said Greyball software, which can be used to skirt around regulations, was used in a way that was “fundamentally wrong” outside the UK.

-Online eye tests that relied on the honesty of would-be drivers were also “not a good idea”, he said.
+Online eye tests that relied on the honesty of would-be drivers were also “not a good idea”, he added.

 Martin Chamberlain QC, representing TfL, accused Uber of lacking transparency and of “drip feeding incriminating information to its regulator only when it’s squeezed out”.